 Next, how can we do belief revision in an alternative implicit style?
-One line runs via dynamic semantics, with new meanings for linguistic expressions such as epistemic modals, [43], [50], [51].
+One line runs via dynamic semantics, with new meanings for linguistic expressions such as epistemic modals, [49], [56], [57].
 All our earlier points apply, but we will not pursue them here.
 Instead, we show how our contrast can also take us, perhaps surprisingly, to an area of implicit logic that seems quite different from those discussed so far.

-Varieties of consequence In the 1980s, the study of different consequence relations modeling varieties of common sense-based problem solving started in Artificial Intelligence, and it has since entered other fields.
-In particular, the consequence notion of circumscription [38], [47] says that, in problem solving or related tasks, the following inferences are allowed:
+Varieties of consequence In the 1980s, the study of different consequence relations in common sense problem solving started in Artificial Intelligence, and it has since entered other fields.
+In particular, the notion of circumscription [42], [53] says that, in problem solving or related tasks, the following inferences are allowed: